-As per Indian culture a day is divided into eight praharas (of three hours each) or thirty muhurtas (of 48 minutes each).
+As per Indian culture, a day is divided into eight praharas (of three hours each) or thirty muhurtas (of 48 minutes each).
 So while I am working from home, our focus is there should be at least 10-15 minutes of an activity every 3 hours so we remain in sync with the child.
 It is even better if we can use at least 2-3 instances every day to form a positive/healthy habit.
-With our kids forming any new habit is bit difficult.
+With our kids forming any new habit is a bit difficult.
 But if we persist long enough, we would be rewarded richly as the kids themselves remind us to do those activities.
-For example, I am teaching sun-salutations for last 10 days and I need to take extra efforts for him to follow.
-But for last couple of months, Shlok has been reciting Hanuman Chalisa in the evenings with his mother and chanting Om prior to going to bed.
+For example, I am teaching sun salutations for the last 10 days and I need to take extra efforts for him to follow.
+But for the last couple of months, Shlok has been reciting Hanuman Chalisa in the evenings with his mother and chanting Om prior to going to bed.
 Now that he has gotten used to it, he only reminds us.
 Another fun activity Shlok likes to do on my laptop is drawing shapes and coloring in “paint”.
 He is now doing a lot of it independently.

 As I always feel, we as parents are custodians of our children’s future.
 We gotta do whatever it takes to move forward an inch at a time!!!

 Read another blog: World Autism Awareness Day 2020